rgolubtsov/dnsresolvd-multilang/README.md

         libgcc_s.so.1 => /usr/lib/libgcc_s.so.1 (0x00007fbd1cdd8000)
 ```

-### Genie (libsoup)
+### Genie (GNOME libsoup)

 #### Building under OpenBSD/amd64 6.3

-All the necessary build-time and run-time dependencies are exactly the same to what is being used for Vala build process &ndash; [see here](https://github.com/rgolubtsov/dnsresolvd-multilang#vala-libsoup "Vala (libsoup) build instructions").
+All the necessary build-time and run-time dependencies are exactly the same to what is being used for Vala build process &ndash; [see here](https://github.com/rgolubtsov/dnsresolvd-multilang#vala-gnome-libsoup "Vala (GNOME libsoup) build instructions").

 The daemon's build process is straightforward, moreover it is identical to that used with Vala.